hebstr/hebstr/README.md

 ## Installation

-You can install the development version of edstr from [Codeberg](https://codeberg.org/hebstr/hebstr) like so:
+You can install the development version of hebstr from [Codeberg](https://codeberg.org/hebstr/hebstr) like so:

 ``` r